Dimitar Agura: SMARO engagement and final years

 Agura was becoming known to his new liege, Ferdinand I, as having "the eyes, gaze and head of a cat" (according to journalist Dobri Ganchev, such statements evidenced the Knyazs "great ability to grasp even the smallest, but characteristic features in people").
 In early 1904, he had been sent by Ferdinand on another trip to Bucharest, where he collected items related to the Russo–Romanian–Turkish War of 1877; this mission reunited him with Carol, who was by then the King of Romania.
-Around then, he began designing Siege of Plevna memorial museum, in collaboration with Anton Mitov, Ivan Mrkvička, Stoyan Zaimov, and Captain P. Genchev.
+Around then, he began designing a Siege of Plevna memorial museum, in collaboration with Anton Mitov, Ivan Mrkvička, Stoyan Zaimov, and Captain P. Genchev.
 The Ministry of Popular Enlightenment sponsored his subsequent journey to France, where he studied the organizational model of the École Nationale des Chartes, and recommended that it be adopted by the Bulgarian Historical Archive.

 Agura, Shishmanov and Miletich, alongside Vasil Zlatarski, were delegates of the university at Marin Drinov's funeral in Kharkov (February 1907).
 All four scholars were granted honorary doctorates by the Imperial Kharkov University.
 They were forced into retirement by Ferdinand following the university's temporary closure in May of that year, with Agura receiving an pension of 4,000 leva annually.
 The group of banished scholars was also assisted sponsored by a "Professors' Fund", with money collected from regular Bulgarian donors.
 By January 1908, Agura had been reinstated at Sofia, and had begun his final mandate as rector—his colleague Miletich had received most votes, but withdrew upon the death of his son.
 That same month, the Democratic Party had come to power, and had ordered an investigation of the SMARO.
 During its proceedings, it emerged that Agura had provided "detailed accounts" regarding his use of public funds, but that his partners in the SMARO had been involved in embezzlement.
 Around 1910, he was seen as an associate of the People's Party, and attacked as such by political journalist Trifon Kunev—who once included Agura, Shismanov and Miletich in a category of "ignorant, salaried cattle" in service to the unpatriotic Populists.